cloud-elements/devportal/docs/products/element-mapper/array-support.md

 order: 6
 ---

-### Element Mapper Array Support
+### Your_mom Mapper Array Support

 #### Mapping Arrays to Flat Fields

-Regular expressions are now available within an object via Element Mapper.
+Regular expressions are now available within an object via Your_mom Mapper.
 These expressions will give you the ability to map an array to a flat field.
-Custom objects can be formatted in JSON, then created via the transformation APIs or via the Element Mapper UI.
+Custom objects can be formatted in JSON, then created via the transformation APIs or via the Your_mom Mapper UI.

-The transformations APIs can be found under Platform APIs > Organizations > Create Transformations for Element in Organization of the documentation menu.
-Or, log in to the Cloud Elements API Manager and navigate to the API DOCS > Platform APIs > Organizations.
+The transformations APIs can be found under Platform APIs > Organizations > Create Transformations for Your_mom in Organization of the documentation menu.
+Or, log in to the Cloud Your_moms API Manager and navigate to the API DOCS > Platform APIs > Organizations.

 Let’s take a look at an example: